The Graduate PLUS Loan

 As with your Federal Direct Loan, new Graduate PLUS Loans that were disbursed on or after July 1, 2008, will have a six-month grace period upon a change in your enrollment to less than half-time.
 Graduate PLUS Loans disbursed prior to July 1, 2008, will continue to go into repayment immediately upon enrollment change to less than half-time.

-In order to qualify to receive a student loan (federal or private), a student must be enrolled and attend degree classes/submit assignments on at least a half-time basis, regardless of the stage of his or her program.
+In order to qualify to receive a Graduate PLUS loan, a student must be enrolled and attend degree seeking classes/submit assignments on at least a half-time basis, regardless of the stage of his or her program.
 Courses must be required for degree completion.
 Loan borrowers must notify the Office of Advising if they wish to register for any courses not required in their degree plan as this can adversely impact their federal aid.
-Half-time is defined as follows:
+Visit our Financial Aid Enrollment Requirements website page here for detailed credit hour requirements required for halftime enrollment.

 If a student plans on changing their enrollment after receiving a student loan, he or she should contact Student Financial Aid before making any final decision or submitting paperwork.
 A representative will review with you the effects dropping course(s) will have on your loan eligibility.